6

 table.jpg

-Figures are ideal when visualizing data results that have been analyzed for relationships between variables.
+Figures encompass all types of data visualization besides tables.
+Figures are ideal when for showing relationships between variables.
 They come in the form of graphs, charts, drawings, photos, or maps.
-Figures tell more explicitly what the reader should deduct from the data presented.
+Figures highlight more explicitly what the reader should deduce from the data presented.

 pie-chart.jpg